 Labkafe Biology Lab Setup

-All of the tests mentioned above, including those not described in the article, are possible using Labkafe’s higher secondary level biology lab package .
+All of the Macro Nutrients Tests mentioned above, including those not described in the article, are possible using Labkafe’s higher secondary level biology lab package .
 This package has all the chemicals, reagents, glassware, and support apparatus required for the class 11 food tests for CBSE ICSE State boards.
-If you need this package, or specific items from the package, then you can contact us at 9007218364 any time ‒ our sales rep will help you out.
+If you need this package, or specific items from the package, then you can contact us at 9147163562 any time ‒ our sales rep will help you out.
 We can ship anywhere in India, and even supply outside India via resellers.
 Just fill up the contact form below and someone will have a chat with you and hash it out.